Dan-Patterson/numpy_geometry/README.md

 **NOTE**

-1 This is the main working repository for *arcpro_npg* aka, *Free_tools*.
+1 This is the main working repository for *arcpro_npg*.
 I update that when major work is complete here.

 2 See the **Docs** folder for other documentation, or click on the links above.